SiddyDevelops/Python-Bots-And-Projects/README.md

 ## Discord Bot
 A python script that creates a real discord bot that interacts with other discord users in a server.

+## Telegram Bot
+A python script that create a telegram bot to inertact and exchange data and information with user.

 ---